 During hours restricted to authorized card holders, patrons without card privileges wanting to use the depository can gain access by informing library staff they wish to use the library's depository resources.
 For questions about access to government information, please ask a library staff member.

-GIMS maintains a separate service desk to provide reference assistance with government information.
+GIMS staff provide reference assistance with government information.
 Staff can assist with the use of both printed and online reference materials including: indexes, bibliographies, and statistical yearbooks.
-If in-depth assistance is needed, schedule an appointment with one of our specialists.
 Our phone number is 322-2838.
-Send government document e-mail reference questions to: firstname.lastname@example.org.
+Government reference questions and consultation requests may be directed to Frank Lester.

 If the Vanderbilt Library system does not have the government publications you need, GIMS staff will assist in identifying other libraries which may have them and assist in making an Interlibrary Loan request.